 The most common wording is “Made in [Country]”.
 However, the phrase “Made in” is compulsory only when the product contains the name of other countries, which might mislead or deceive the consumer.

-Let’s take a white t-shirt that was manufactured in Vietnam.
-In this case, “Vietnam” or “Made in Vietnam” are both acceptable Country of Origin markings.
+For instance, a white t-shirt that was manufactured in Vietnam may bear either “Vietnam” or “Made in Vietnam” as a Country of Origin marking.
+Both markings are acceptable.

-However, let’s assume that the t-shirt has the text “France” on the front side.
-In this case, it is necessary to use the wording “Made in Vietnam”, in order to make it clear that the t-shirt was made in Vietnam, and not in France.
+However, let’s assume that the t-shirt has the text “France” on its front.
+In this case, it is necessary to use the wording “Made in Vietnam”, to clarify that the t-shirt was made in Vietnam, and not in France.

-Also, it is possible to use the wording “Assembled in [country]”, when a product was assembled in a country from components imported from another country.
+The wording “Assembled in [country]” may be used when a product was assembled in a country from components imported from another country.

 As an example, an electronic device assembled in Spain from components purchased in India could be marked with the following wording:

-1. Unqualified claims, that is “Made in USA”, in which case importers must provide reliable evidence to back up the claim that the product is “All or virtually all” made in the country
+Unqualified claims: Companies making a “Made in USA” claim must provide reliable evidence to back up their claim that the product is “all or virtually all” made in the country.

 The FTC might evaluate the claim based on the product’s total components and manufacturing costs done in the United States and abroad.